-Contact Tips Pros Cons Suggestions to Consider Method Letter We recommend keeping a letter brief.
+Contact Method Tips Pros Cons Suggestions to Consider Letter We recommend keeping a letter brief.
 You don't know who might see it.
 Consider using a 'thinking of you' card and write: I've been thinking a lot about you.
 I believe we last saw each other on (your DOB).
 My name is now FIRST LAST and I'd love to hear from you.
 Please call or write me (give phone/email/address).
 This is discrete depending who else might see it, but your birthparent will know it's you.
 If you do write a longer letter we advise against giving ALL the info you know - it can be alarming, and you'll hopefully have plenty of time to explain.
 Allows found person to respond in the format and time they want.
 Seen as a less emotional approach, which might feel easier for some people.
 Searching person might be compromising the privacy of the found person if someone else opens their mail or sees the letter.
 Searching person gives up control and needs to wait for a response, often wondering if the found person received the letter or not if they don't hear back quickly.
 Searching person needs to determine how long to wait before reaching out again if they don't get a response.
 Don't send your letter through registered mail as this calls attention to it and might seem threatening.
 Keep your letter brief and don't say too much - both so as not to overwhelm the found person, and to maintain privacy should someone else see the letter.
 Send a greeting card with a colored envelope - it is more likely to stand out as personal and get opened.
 Handwrite the envelope and the card.
 Email See information under Letter.
 It is often hard to verify an email address.
 A work email might be most available, but work is not the best place to contact someone and the searcher will not know if the found person's email might be also read by others.
 Facebook If the found person has a Facebook with open privacy settings, the searching person might be able to learn a lot about them that way.
-This might be the only method of contact available, or the most direct, especially when finding a Millennial.
-Someone else might manage the found person's Facebook communications (we've seen this with older people The searching person may not know if the person they are trying to reach is active on the site or not.
-If there is not a response the searching
+Searching person should consider what found person will see on their profile about them after contact is made.
+This might be the only method of contact available, or the most direct.
+Read receipts are often, although not always, provided.
+Someone else might manage the found person's Facebook communications (we have seen this with older people especially) so discretion is still important.
+If the message sender is not Facebook friends with The searching person may not know if the person they are trying to reach is active on the site or not.
+If there is not a response the searching person does not know if the found person got the message or not (even possibly if a read receipt indicates it was read).
+Facebook changes their policies about messages sent between people that are not Facebook